-Planning for a local pilgrimage can take place at any time of year, or it can be done at the same time as the events for musical bands in Rome (May 10 and 11, 2025).
-The timing, as well as the exact local destination, is at the discretion of the local organizer(s).
+- Planning for a local pilgrimage can take place at any time of year, or it can be done at the same time as the events for choirs in Rome (Nov 22 and 23, 2025).
+The timing, as well as the exact local destination, is at the discretion of the local organizer(s). - Research the pilgrimage destination to ensure that your visit does not coincide with liturgical or local community events or is being done within the posted opening hours for the site.
+You may wish to contact someone in leadership at the location in advance, especially if you plan to bring a group. - Before embarking on the local pilgrimage, consider taking time for prayer and community-building similar to the type of spiritual preparation one would take for an international journey (i.e. to Rome or World Youth Day). - Prepare with a walking pilgrimage within or around the parish, campus, or local community, in particular if the journey to the cathedral or other major site involves some walking.
+In fact, consider adding a walking component if one is not naturally part of the program, as the spirituality of physical movement is a key ingredient to a spiritual pilgrimage. - If your choir performs a type of repertoire that is fitting for a liturgy or a concert inside of a church, it may be worth making arrangements to schedule a musical performance or sing for Mass in a church or outside on church or school grounds.

-- Research the pilgrimage destination to ensure that your visit does not coincide with liturgical or local community events or is being done within the posted opening hours for the site.
-You may wish to contact someone in leadership at the location in advance, especially if you plan to bring a group. - Before embarking on the local pilgrimage, consider taking time for prayer and communitybuilding similar to the type of spiritual preparation one would take for an international journey (i.e. to Rome or World Youth Day). - Prepare with a walking pilgrimage within or around the parish, campus, or local community, in particular if the journey to the cathedral or other major site involves some walking.
-In fact, consider adding a walking component if one is not naturally part of the program, as the spirituality of physical movement is a key ingredient to a spiritual pilgrimage. - If your ensemble performs a type of repertoire that is fitting for a concert inside of a church, it may be worth making arrangements to schedule a musical performance in a church or outside on church or school grounds. - After returning home (even if the trip was local), take time for prayer and theological reflection on the graces of God received during the pilgrimage experience.
+• After returning home (even if the trip was local), take time for prayer and theological reflection on the graces of God received during the pilgrimage experience.
 If you went as a group, continue to gather in the weeks and months following the trip to support one another and coordinate missionary actions.

-SUGGESTIONS FOR CELEBRATING MUSICAL BANDS LOCALLY
+SUGGESTIONS FOR CELEBRATING CHOIRS LOCALLY